Spoiler Alert (film): Production

 Production began in December 2018, when Jim Parsons signed on to produce and star in the film and Michael Showalter signed on to direct it.
 In July 2021, Ben Aldridge was cast as Kit Cowan.
 In September 2021, Sally Field joined the cast playing Kit's mother, Marilyn.
 Principal photography began in the fall in New York City.

 Release

-The film was released for a limited release by Focus Features on December 2, 2022, before releasing across the United States a week later on December 9, 2022.
+The film was given a limited release by Focus Features on December 2, 2022, before releasing across the United States a week later on December 9, 2022.

 Home media

 Spoiler Alert was released for VOD on December 20, 2022, followed by a Blu-ray and DVD release on February 7, 2023.

 Reception

 Box office

 The film made $679,690 from 789 theaters in its opening wide weekend, finishing in 10th.

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 85% based on 87 reviews, with an average rating of 6.7/10.
-The website's consensus reads, "It can be frustratingly uneven, but strong performances from a talented cast help Spoiler Alert stay on the right side of saccharine."
-On Metacritic, the film has a score of 61 out of 100 based on 22 reviews, indicating "generally favorable reviews".
 PostTrak reported 91% of audience members gave the film a positive score.